Aerospace industry in the United Kingdom: AgustaWestland

 AgustaWestland is an international helicopter manufacturer owned by Leonardo of Italy.
 In the United Kingdom, the company has one factory in Yeovil, employing more than 4,000 people.
 Its main products with a large British content are the AW101, the Super and Future Lynx and the AW139 and AW149.

 Airbus UK

-Airbus (a subsidiary of Airbus) directly employs around 13,000 people at its UK division Airbus UK, with estimates that it supports another 140,000 jobs in the wider UK economy.
+Airbus directly employs around 13,000 people at its UK division Airbus UK, with estimates that it supports another 140,000 jobs in the wider UK economy.
 The traditional UK workshare in Airbus aircraft is around 20%.
 Airbus has major sites at Filton in the city of Bristol and at Broughton in north Wales.
 Filton is the main research and development and support centre for all Airbus wings, fuel systems and landing gear integration.
 Broughton, which employs over 5,000 people, is the main wing manufacturing centre for all Airbus aircraft and also builds the fuselage and wings of the Hawker 800.
 Since 2006 Airbus has also had a small development centre in the Midlands.

 Other Airbus subsidiaries with major operations in the UK include Astrium, Cassidian and Surrey Satellite Technology.